cchndl/secop-site/source/spec/descriptive.rst

     Indicates whether this parameter may be changed by an ECS, or not.

 ``"datainfo"``:
-    mandatory datatype of the accessible, see `Data Types`_.
+    mandatory datatype of the accessible, see :ref:`data-types`.
     This is always a JSON-Object with a single entry mapping the name of the datatype as key to a JSON-object containing the datatypes properties.